-1. Ensure that the breaker racking mechanism is free from any obstruction that may interfere with the proper installation of the RRS-3.
+1. Open the cabinet door, and ensure that the breaker is free from any obstruction that may interfere with the proper installation of the RRS-3.

 - 2. Ensure that the torque limiter on the RRS-3 is set correctly to allow proper operation.
 See section 3.1 Torque Limiter in this manual for more details. - 3.
-Pull back the spring handle on the RRS-3 until it clicks back, locking in place.
+Pull back on the knurled knob on the back of the racking mechanism and retract the racking tool, and then slide the latch plate over to lock it back.

-4. Open the window protecting the racking screw on the breaker, then slide the RRS-3 in place and hook the locator hook over the bottom of the racking hole, as shown.
+4. Place the RRS-3 on the breaker faceplate, and ensure that the locator on the RRS-3 is seated along the edge of the breaker above the racking mechanism, as shown below.